Alexander-awei/MTMGN/README.md

 # MTMGN
-Explainable Pedestrian Crossing Intention Prediction Based On Multi-Task Mutual Guidance Network （Some of the content is still being sorted out）
+Explainable Pedestrian Crossing Intention Prediction Based On Multi-Task Mutual Guidance Network.
+（Some of the content is still being sorted out）
 ## Introduction